JungleGim/PyDash_Builder/README.md

 # Project Status
 ## Revlog
-- Rev 0
+- Rev 0.a
-	- Build date: TBD
+	- Build date: 12/25/2025
+    - Alpha testing initial release
-	- Initial issue for use with PyDash Rev2.0
+	- Intended for use with PyDash App Rev2.0
+    - See Project_Tracker.md for current working notes/issues that are WIP

 ## Future Development
 The below is a list of wants/needs for future revisions, listed in no order of importance

+* Documentation: App documentation
+    - make a full user guide word file / PDF and upload to github
+    - should explain all the views, fields, and various functions of the application
-* Dash Editor Window - Focus Shift
+* QoL: Dash Editor Window - Focus shift, field validity check
     - Implement a mechanic in the element editor window so that if focus is shifted (like clicked away from the current field) and a required value isn't set, a warning/error should be displayed
     - For example, if editing a dash element and the "background pad" option is checked and then no color is specified, but the user clicks away to another widget, it should say "hey....you uh...need to specify <thing>"
     - Another example would be that a text value for the the "static text" element shouldn't be allowed to be blank.
 If a user updated/cleared that value and then attempted to navigate away, a warning/error should be displayed
-* Updated background pad generation
+* Improvement: Updated background pad generation
     - Currently, the "BBox" function is used to generate the dimentions for the label/value background padding.
 The issues is that the background pad shape can be kinda odd based on the linespace of some fonts.
 This does appear to be VERY font dependent.
     - For example, the bbox return for "Cascadia Mono" is very large above the text; much larger than the actual font letters.
 Some other typeface have asymetric above/below line spacing (like cascadia mono).
 At the same time, the default windows font (Segoe UI Variable Text) has a VERY tight BBOX return (which is great!)
     - See if there's a better way to draw that so that the pad distance around the text is just around the text letters, not the font linespace.
 Unsure if this is really possible or not.
         + alternatively, since the fonts used in the dash files are going to be limited, maybe make a test "pad preview" program to see which fonts are better/easier/tighter than others.
 Could use this to find appropriate font families with apprioriate spacing/fitting.
 Those will ultimately be the fonts chosen to have in the final PyDash load.
-* General code cleanup
+* Improvement: General code cleanup
     - there's more than a few spots where code is a little kledugy and could be improved.
     - For example, I'm not sure that the class <FrmEdit_bind_widget_control> is needed.
 This was originally used because it's a function common to all dash elements.
         + However, for example, when a static or data label has its pad background changed, the chosen method was to delete and then re-create to make it "Easier" for managing the pad.
 The issue is then that the existing ref to the pad object (in that class instance) doesn't update, so the new "upd_refs" function was added to handle that.
 Is this really the best way to handle that?
 Or can I do better?
         + It just feels like there's maybe a better way to handle that and/or streamline/modularize the code more.
     - Another example of code cleanup is that in the "page" class, there really doesn't need to be a dict for each element type.
         + In theory, having the separate dicts allows for different elements with the same ref name but like...that's not really a concern in practice.
 I think chaning to a single "elements" dict would be fine and would arguably streamline a few of the places in the code.
 Each element would have its own unique key anyway and then the various values (element type class) don't care.